basant123u/Instagram_username/README.md

 # NOTICE
 This tool is made only for educational purpose only.
 > This tool crashes due to long run, so I'll fix it in version 0.0.2, and I'll also try to boost up the speed.
+> This tool doesn't work on termux, it only works on linux, macos, windows, ubuntu

 # Requirements
 ## Make sure python / python3 have been installed
-## Use oython3 if python doesn't work on your system
+## Use python3 if python doesn't work on your system